pearsona/bp/README.md

-# Belief Propogation and LDPC Decoding
+# Belief Propagation and LDPC Decoding

 ## [ldpc.py](ldpc.py)
 This is the code to run BP on LDPC instances, which includes loading instances (from .mat files) of arbitrary density (the quality of the mapping for more than 3 bit parity checks is not guaranteed) and creating a factor graph with a factor for each parity check.